Hip-hop dance: History

 At the same time that breaking was developing in New York, other styles were being created in California.
 The funk styles refer to several street dance styles created in California in the 1970s such as roboting, bopping, hitting, locking, bustin', popping, boogaloo, strutting, sac-ing, and dime-stopping.
 Out of all of these dances, Boogaloo is one of the oldest.
 It started out as a 1960s fad dance and was the subject of several songs released during that time such as "Do the Boogaloo" and "My Baby Likes to Boogaloo".
-From being a fad, it developed into a street dance style called Boogaloo in Oakland, CA, as well as a separate music genre called Latin boogaloo.
-The most popular and widely practiced of the funk styles are Locking and popping.
+From being a fad, it developed into a street dance style called Boogaloo in Oakland, California, as well as a separate music genre called Latin boogaloo.
+The most popular and widely practiced of the funk styles are locking and popping.
 The television show Soul Train played a large role in giving these styles commercial exposure.
 Both The Lockers and The Electric Boogaloos—dance crews responsible for the spread of locking and popping—performed on this show.

 It is historically inaccurate to say that the funk styles were always considered hip-hop.
 In an interview with Racked, Moncell Durden, assistant dance professor at the University of Southern California, is quoted as saying "Hip-hop dance involves two dances: breaking and social dances.
 That's it.
 Nothing else is hip-hop."
 The funk styles were adopted into hip-hop in large part due to the media.
 The media identified these styles as "breakdance", which caused confusion about their origin.
 They were created on the west coast independent from breaking and were originally danced to funk music, rather than hip-hop music.

 As breaking, locking, and popping gained popularity in the 1980s, hip-hop social dancing (party dancing) started to develop.
 Novelty and fad dances such as the Roger Rabbit, the Cabbage Patch, and the Worm appeared in the 1980s followed by the Humpty dance and the Running Man in the 1990s.
 The music of the day was the driving force in the development of these dances.
 For example, the 1980s rap group Gucci Crew II had a song called "The Cabbage Patch" that the dance of the same name was based on.
-2000s era social dances include the Cha Cha Slide, the Cat Daddy, and the Dougie.
+2000s-era social dances include the Cha Cha Slide, the Cat Daddy, and the Dougie.
 The previously mentioned dances are a sample of the many that have appeared since hip-hop developed into a distinct dance style.
 Like hip-hop music, hip-hop social dancing continues to change as new songs are released and new dances are created to accompany them.